MarcFraile/infant-engagement/README.md

 ## Human Attention Annotations

 * To choose snippets to paint, run `scripts/human_attention/choose_snippets.py`.
-This procedure uses rejection sampling to ensure good properties on the selected samples.
+This procedure chooses samples from the test set that have not been previously labeled by the annotator that will paint the attention map.
+It uses rejection sampling to ensure good properties on the selected samples.
+The chosen snippets are refered to as the *comparison set*, since they are used later on for human-machine attention comparisons.
-* To paint your own annotations on the chosen snippets, run the notebook `scripts/human_attention/annotator.ipynb`.
+* To paint your own annotations on the comparison set, run the notebook `scripts/human_attention/annotator.ipynb`.

 ## Machine Attention Calculation

-To calculate a selection of post-hoc machine attention methods on the chosen comparison snippets (see [Human Attention Annotations](#human-attention-annotations)), first create the snippets as described, and then run `scripts/machine_attention/calculate_machine_attention.py`.
+* To calculate a selection of post-hoc machine attention methods on the comparison set (see [Human Attention Annotations](#human-attention-annotations)), first create the snippets as described, and then run `scripts/machine_attention/calculate_machine_attention.py`.
+* To compare the human attention annotations vs. the machine attention maps, use `scripts/attention_comparison/calculate_similarity_metrics.py`.
+This uses a selection of comparison methods (based on previous literature) to evaluate the human-likeness of the machine attention maps on the comparison set.